 To do this, you should conduct detailed keyword research to understand what are the exact queries your potential customers are searching for the solution to their pain point.

-You can use BiQ Keyword Intelligence to easily find your target keywords, simply type your industry or niche in and the keyword tool will return you with all related keywords and their information to help you decide which are the best keywords to target.
+You can use BiQ Keyword Intelligence to easily find your target keywords, simply type your industry or niche in and the keyword tool will return you with all related keywords and their information to help you decide how to determine keywords and which are the best keywords to target.

 To take it further, you can also create a blog for your business and start writing SEO-friendly posts targeting informational keywords to catch their attention online.
 Doing this will help you tap into more organic traffic and potential customers.